Economic history of Africa: Trade routes

 On the east coast of the continent Swahili traders linked the region into an Indian Ocean trading network, bringing imports of Chinese pottery and Indian fabrics in exchange for gold, ivory, and slaves.
 Swahili Kingdoms created a prosperous trade empire, where occupied the territory of modern-day Kenya, Tanzania and Uganda.
 Swahili cities were important trading ports for trade with the Middle East and Far East.

 In the interior of Africa, trade was far more limited.
 Low population densities made profitable commerce difficult.
 The massive barrier of the Congo rainforests were more imposing than the Sahara, blocking trade through the center of the continent.

 It was the arrival of the Islamic armies that transformed the economies of much of Africa.
 Though Islam had comparatively little impact on North Africa where large cities, literacy, and centralized states had been the norm, Muslims were far more effective at penetrating the Sahara than Christians had been.
 This was largely due to the camel, which had carried the Arab expansion and would soon after carry large amounts of trade across the desert.

 A series of states developed in the Sahel on the southern edge of the Sahara which made immense profits from trading across the Sahara.
-The first of these was the Kingdom of Ghana, reaching it peak in the 12th century.
+The first of these was the Empire of Ghana, reaching it peak in the 12th century.
 Soon, others such as the Mali Empire and Kanem-Bornu, also arose in the region.
 The main trade of these states was gold, which was plentiful in Guinea.
 Also important was the trans-Saharan slave trade that shipped large numbers of slaves to North Africa.